 Rocky Mountain International (RMI) was formed in 1990 and coordinates international tourism activities for the state tourism departments of Wyoming, South Dakota, Montana, and Idaho - The Real America - as a region.
 Entering its 16th year of existence, RMI is a committed to promoting international tourism activities for the region.

-In addition to the states we represent, RMI is partnered with the Gateway Cities of Denver, Minneapolis/St. Paul/Bloomington, and Salt Lake City making the region easily accessible.
+In addition to the states we represent, RMI is partnered with the Gateway Cities of Denver, Minneapolis/St. Paul, Portland, Salt Lake City and Spokane, making the region easily accessible.